Skip to main content

 4 mentions Positive Neutral Negative

-• “This game's career mode is 100% as grindy as its reputation, but the variety of bikes it provides is great.”
+• “This game's career mode is 100% as grindy as its reputation, but the difference in bikes it gives you is great.”

-• “The used bike dealership to get cheap bikes from a limited selection is a nice addition; however, being the only place to get older bikes makes it very tedious, especially since its selection only re-rolls every 2 weeks.”
+• “The used bike dealership to get cheap bikes from a limited time is a nice addition; however, this being the only place to get older bikes from is very, very tedious, especially as the dealership re-rolls its selection once every 2 weeks.”

 • emotional